cyristo/dataoutdoor/README.md

-# Data externalization for testing or other usage.
+# Data externalization API for testing or other usage
 Data Outdoor enables you to simply expose any data row of any Excel files as a REST resource.

 Data Outdoor is based on 4 concepts: